ejgallego/coq-lsp/README.md

 Moreover, we are strongly based on standards, aiming for the least possible extensions.

+### 🌐 Web Native!

+`coq-lsp` has been designed from the ground up to fully run inside your web browser seamlessly; our sister project, [jsCoq](https://github.com/jscoq/jscoq) has been already been experimentally ported to `coq-lsp`, and future releases will use it by default.

+`coq-lsp` provides an exciting new array of opportunities for jsCoq, lifting some limitations we inherited from Coq's lack of web native support.

 ### 🔎 A Platform for Research!

 A key `coq-lsp` goal is to serve as central platform for researchers in Human-Computer-Interaction, Machine Learning, and Software Engineering willing to interact with Coq.

-Towards this goal, `coq-lsp` extends and will eventually replace `coq-serapi`, which has been used by many to that purpose.
+Towards this goal, `coq-lsp` extends and is in the process of replacing [Coq SerAPI](https://github.com/ejgalleg/coqserapi), which has been used by many to that purpose.

+If you are a SerAPI user, please see our preliminary [migrating from SerAPI](etc/SerAPI.md) document.

 ## 🛠️ Installation